cromega/plumber.sublimia.nl/content/post/introducing-keyguard.md

 Much secure, very convenience, amaze!

-In fact, KeyGuard only supports Yubi authentication at the moment, but as soon as I get a bit less lazy I will add some other schemes to it.
-I will also accept pull requests - if they are good enough to warrant the effort!
+In fact, KeyGuard only supports Yubi authentication at the moment but as soon as I get a bit less lazy I will add some other schemes to it.
+I will also accept pull requests because there is no shame in letting others do your work.